AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

    * Job Aids
    * Learning Programs

-   You can also grant specific operation control for the LOs.
+   You can also grant specific operation control for the learning objects.
 The permission can be one of the following:

    * Read only
    * Create